Write us

 Inti Raymi (June 24): The Festival of the Sun

-This holiday celebrates the winter solstice and is the recreation of the most important religious ceremony of the ancient Inca calendar.
-The event is a large-scale theatrical play with hundreds of actors that takes place in three parts of the city: it begins at the Qoricancha temple, continues in the Main Square, and ends with the main ceremony at the Sacsayhuaman archaeological site.
-There, the rituals of thanks to the Sun god (Inti) are recreated.
+This holiday celebrates the winter solstice and recreates the most important religious ceremony of the ancient Inca calendar.
+This large-scale theatrical production features hundreds of actors and takes place in three locations throughout the city.
+It begins at the Qoricancha temple, continues in the Main Square, and concludes with the final ceremony at the Sacsayhuaman archaeological site.
+There, rituals thanking the sun god, Inti, are recreated.

-Fact: Unlike the religious processions that are free to watch in the streets, entering the stands to see the main act of Inti Raymi in Sacsayhuaman requires buying tickets.
-These tickets are managed by the city festival office (EMUFEC) and usually sell out because of high demand.
+Fact: Unlike the religious processions that can be watched for free in the streets, tickets are required to enter the stands and see the main act of Inti Raymi in Sacsayhuaman.
+These tickets are managed by the city festival office (EMUFEC) and typically sell out due to high demand.

 Cusco Holiday

-Qoyllur Rit'y (May or June): The pilgrimage to the snowy mountain
+Qoyllur Rit'y (May or June): Pilgrimage to the Snowy Mountain:

-This celebration represents one of the largest religious movements in the Andes and happens days before Corpus Christi.
-It consists of a pilgrimage to the sanctuary located in the Sinakara valley, at the base of the Ausangate mountain, more than 4,600 meters above sea level.
-Thousands of followers, organized in groups or "nations" that represent their provinces, perform dances without stopping while facing freezing temperatures.
-The main character of this festival is the "bear-man", who acts as a spiritual guide and is in charge of keeping order during the event.
+This celebration is one of the largest religious movements in the Andes and occurs a few days before Corpus Christi.
+It consists of a pilgrimage to the Sinakara Valley sanctuary, located at the base of the Ausangate Mountain, which sits more than 4,600 meters above sea level.
+Thousands of followers organize into groups, or "nations", representing their provinces.
+They perform dances without stopping while facing freezing temperatures.
+The festival's main character is the "bear-man", who acts as a spiritual guide and keeps order during the event.

-Fact: Historically, the final act of the pilgrimage was for the "bear-men" to climb up to the glacier to take out large blocks of ice and carry them to their communities as holy water.
-However, this practice has been strictly forbidden in recent years to protect the mountain because the ice is melting fast due to climate change.
+Fact: Historically, the final act of the pilgrimage was for the "bear men" to climb up to the glacier, cut large blocks of ice, and carry them back to their communities as holy water.
+However, this practice has been strictly forbidden in recent years in order to protect the mountain, as the ice is melting quickly due to climate change.

 Festivals in Cusco

-Independence Day (July) and "Sale of Saints" (December): Patriotism and Christmas folk art
+Independence Day (July) and the "Sale of Saints" (December).
+Patriotism and Christmas folk art.

-During the month of July (days 28 and 29), the city celebrates the independence of Peru.
-The activities focus on civic, school, and military parades that take place in the Main Square and the main avenues of the historic center, changing the regular car traffic of the city.
+In July, on the 28th and 29th, the city celebrates Peru's independence.
+Activities include civic, school, and military parades in the Main Square and main avenues of the historic center, which temporarily replace regular car traffic.

-On the other hand, on December 24, the "Sale of Saints" (a Quechua term that means "sale of saints") is set up.
-It is a temporary folk art market that takes up almost all the space of the Main Square.
-In this fair, hundreds of artisans from various Andean communities sell ceramic sculptures, altars, textiles and local plants (moss and grass) used to build traditional Christmas mangers.
-The most requested and representative figure of this date is the "Child Manuelito", the Andean version of the child Jesus.
+On the other hand, the "Sale of Saints", a Quechua term meaning "sale of saints," is set up on December 24.
+This temporary folk art market takes up almost all the space in the Main Square.
+At this fair, hundreds of artisans from various Andean communities sell ceramic sculptures, altars, textiles, and local plants, such as moss and grass, which are used to build traditional Christmas mangers.
+The most requested figure on this day is the "Child Manuelito," the Andean version of the Christ Child.

 Cusco events

-Other festivities in Cusco: The essence of the Vigil of the Cross
+Other Cusco festivities: The Vigil of the Cross

 How is this tradition born?

-When the Spaniards arrived in Cusco, one of the first Catholic elements used very effectively was the Cross, in the case of the Tawantinsuyo, the crosses were located in various places and sacred sites, which were dwellings or shrines of the Andean gods, Being a symbol of good against evil, it is present everywhere and at all times, permanently deserving spiritual invocation and external celebration on different occasions.
+When the Spaniards arrived in Cusco, one of the most effective Catholic symbols they used was the cross.
+In the case of the Tawantinsuyo, crosses were located in various places and sacred sites that were dwellings or shrines of Andean gods.
+As a symbol of good against evil, the cross is present everywhere and at all times, deserving of spiritual invocation and external celebration on different occasions.

-This party originates in the first decades of the 18th century.
-When at that time it was a relatively humble and/or modest private family holiday without the greatness that it has today.
-The cross is a symbol of Christianity in the same way for Catholics is the representation of the passion of Jesus Christ, after the Spanish conquest, the cross was one of the elements of struggle and ideological quarrel to evangelize the Americans and also to facilitate to its submission, thus its adoration and its use were obligatory in the new world, the "extirpators of idolatries" (catholic priests) when destroying their Inca sanctuaries (Inca idols) took much care in placing crosses in their place.
+This party originated in the first decades of the 18th century.
+At that time, it was a relatively humble private family holiday, not the grand event it is today.
+The cross is a symbol of Christianity, and for Catholics, it represents the passion of Jesus Christ.
+After the Spanish conquest, the cross became a symbol of struggle and ideological conflict in the effort to evangelize the Americans.
+It was also used to facilitate their submission.
+Thus, its adoration and use became obligatory in the New World.
+The "extirpators of idolatries" (Catholic priests), when destroying Inca sanctuaries and idols, took care to place crosses in their place.

-Nowadays, Cusco city is a catholic city that celebrate the feast of the crosses every May 2, and if you are lucky of been in Cusco during this day, you will see the traditional worship of the Holy Cross.
-The celebration of the cross usually has a butler or "carguyoq" the person who voluntarily agreed to organize and pay for most of the expenses for the celebration, who is almost always a person with resources and owner of a house where an altar will be built to the cross.
+Nowadays, the city of Cusco is Catholic and celebrates the Feast of the Cross on May 2.
+If you are lucky enough to be in Cusco on this day, you will see the traditional worship of the Holy Cross.
+The celebration usually has a "carguyoq", or butler, who is a person who has voluntarily agreed to organize and pay for most of the celebration's expenses.
+The "carguyoq" is almost always a wealthy person who owns a house where an altar will be built for the cross.

 Where can we see the celebration?